 SiteGround is a great fit for cost-conscious nonprofits.
 Nonprofit WP itself is hosted by SiteGround!

-SiteGround’s combination of cost, ease, and technology is unparalleled:
+Among affordable hosts, SiteGround is consistently on the cutting edge of technology.
+SiteGround’s unique combination of cost, ease, and technology is unparalleled:

 - New accounts automatically use HTTPS and PHP7, technologies that make your site faster, more secure, and search-friendly.

 - GrowBig and GoGeek plans come with a custom “caching” feature to make websites faster.
 It just works.

 - They provide good support and heavily invest in the WordPress community.